mentainha/m3o/README.md

 ## Overview

-AWS was a first generation public cloud provider started in 2006.
+AWS was a first generation public cloud platform started in 2006.
 Its infrastructure services and pay as go pricing model made it an incredibly compelling choice for a previous generation of developers.
 But what about the future?

 M3O is an attempt to build a new public cloud platform with higher level building blocks for the Next generation of developers.